laughingclouds/quizgame/README.md

 - cd into project directory
 - run the below script for user `postgres` who owns a database `quizgame`

+> Feel free to change these values to your liking

 ```bash
 psql -U postgres -d quizgame -a -f backend/scripts/database.sql
 ```